overview of the graduate program

 • Most students find advisor in 2nd year (expectation: prelim during your 3rd year)

-• Difficult process (think: prom date)
+• Difficult process

 doing research